macks22/compilers/hw4/readme.md

 *   16(%ebp) = 3rd arg
 *   ...

+So when placing variables onto the stack at %esp offsets, we can simply store the eventual offset locations from %ebp.
+To calculate the eventual offsets, simply add 4 to the %esp offset.

 These references are essentially pulling things from the callers stack frame by using positive offsets from the bottom of its own frame (negative offsets move down into the callee frame).
 Note that `call` pushes the return address on the